herber4/Adv_Med_Bioinformatics_Lesson/README.md

 Items you will need:
 1. dir with EITHER all samples .isoform.results OR .genes.results file
-2. a df for meta data and setting conditions for analysis, sample names must match that of the SAMPLE.isoform.results file
+2. a df for meta data and setting conditions for analysis, sample names must match that of the SAMPLE.isoform.results file.
+An example of this file is included as samp_meta.txt

 | Sample | Condition |
 |-----:|---------------|